SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/netcdf4.rst

   (relative to earth-based coordinates) and time.

-Datasets created by the Salish Sea MEOPAR project shall include conform to `CF-1.6`_.
+Datasets created by the Salish Sea MEOPAR project shall conform to `CF-1.6`_.
 NEMO results nominally conform to an ealier version, `CF-1.1`_.